Continuous-Variable Quantum Key Distribution with Composable Security and Tight Error Correction Bound towards Constrained-Device Implementations: Composable security rate with tight leakage bound

 We now extend the calculation of Eq.~\eqref{tight_bound} to non-binary alphabets (i.e., $d>1$) using the expression of $p(k|y)$ given in Eq.~(68) of Ref.\cite{ma_sim_one}.
 That allows the parties to achieve higher mutual information at short distances, because when $d$ increases, the entropy of digitized variables approach that of their continuous-variable counterpart.

 To minimize the probability of errors in the final key string, the parties apply the verification step: one party sends the syndrome and a hash of the raw key $k^{hn}$ with collision probability $\epsilon_\text{cor}$.
-The other party will compare this with the hash of the guessed string $\hat{k}^{hn}$ and, if they match, then the protocol can continue with probability $p_\text{ec}$ and conditional probability of error $P[\hat{k}^n\neq k^n|p_\text{ec}]\leq\epsilon_\text{cor}$, otherwise they will abort.
-This means that
+The other party will compare this with the hash of the guessed string $\hat{k}^{hn}$ and, if they match, then the protocol can continue with probability $p_\text{ec}$ (we denote this event with $\top$), otherwise they will abort ($\bot$).
+In this case, the conditional probability of error is bounded by $P[\hat{k}^{hn}\neq k^{hn}|\top]\leq\epsilon_\text{cor}/p_\text{ec}$ which abides with the security definition in Refs.~\cite{Portmann, ImprovedRates} about the joint probability